2019–20 Charlotte 49ers men's basketball team

 The 2019–20 Charlotte 49ers men's basketball team represented the University of North Carolina at Charlotte in the 2019–20 NCAA Division I men's basketball season.
-The 49ers, led by second-year head coach Ron Sanchez, played their home games at the Dale F. Halton Arena in Charlotte, North Carolina as members of Conference USA.
-They finished the season 16–13, 10–8 in C-USA play to finish in fourth place.
-They were set to be the No. 4 seed in the C-USA tournament.
-However, they C-USA Tournament was canceled amid the COVID-19 pandemic.
+The 49ers, led by second-year head coach Ron Sanchez, played their home games at the Dale F. Halton Arena in Charlotte, North Carolina as members of Conference USA (C-USA).
+They finished the season 16–13, 10–8 in C-USA play, to finish in fourth place.
+They were set to be the No. 4 seed in the C-USA tournament; however, it was canceled amid the COVID-19 pandemic.

 Previous season

-The 49ers finished the 2018–19 season 8–21 overall, 5–13 in C-USA play to finish in 13th place.
+The 49ers finished the 2018–19 season 8–21 overall, 5–13 in C-USA play, to finish in 13th place.
 Since only the top 12 teams are eligible, they failed to qualify for the C-USA tournament.